Why do These Match? Explaining the Behavior of Image Similarity Models: Experiments

-\textbf{Compared methods.} We provide three baseline approaches: a random baseline, a sample attribute classifier (\ie no attribute activation maps), and a modified version of FashionSearchNet~\cite{AkCVPR2018}, an attribute recognition model which also creates a weakly-supervised attribute activation map for comparison.
+\textbf{Compared methods.} We provide three baseline approaches: a random baseline, a simple attribute classifier (\ie no attribute activation maps), and a modified version of FashionSearchNet~\cite{AkCVPR2018} -- an attribute recognition model which also creates a weakly-supervised attribute activation map, for comparison.
+To validate our model choices, we also compare using a binary cross-entropy loss $L_{BCE}$ to the Huber loss for training our attribute predictors.
 Additional details on these models can be found in the appendix.

-\textbf{Results.} Table~\ref{tab:attr_results} compares the performance of the compared attribute models for our metrics.
-Our attribute removal metrics demonstrate the effectiveness of our attribute explanations, with our model which matches saliency maps getting the best performance on both datasets.
-This shows that when we ``remove'' the attribute predicted by SANE from the image, it has the largest drop in similarity score, compared to baselines.
-We also see that training our attribute model so it can produce explanations performs best even on the standard attribute recognition task measured with mAP.
-The top ranked attribute also becomes significantly more accurate when matching it to the saliency map produced for the query image, increasing top1 accuracy by almost 2\% for Polyvore Outfits and 8.5\% for AwA.